 School Garden Workshop

-The Community and School Garden Program hosted in the School of Geography and Development and is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
+The Community and School Garden Program hosted in the School of Geography, Development & Environment and is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
 The program matches university student interns with Tucson community organizations and schools to support the installation, development and maintenance of a garden program.

-For additional information, or to discuss your investment in the School of Geography and Development, please contact us.
+For additional information, or to discuss your investment in the School of Geography, Development & Environment, please contact us.